drmohundro/presentations/brief-history-of-threading/md/03-basics.md

 * All we did was new up a `System.Threading.Thread` instance and pointed it to our work method
 * Disclaimer - this code breaks some rules... in fact, it breaks *the golden rule of threading*
    * Never update anything on the UI thread if you're not on the UI thread
-* Observations
-   * Is it responsive?
-   * Is it fast?

-Note:
-- Responsive?
-Sure!
-- Fast?
-Nope!
-   - Why?
-   - Because you're basically updating the UI thread and your work thread can't spend its time actually counting

 <..>